-Toni Childs, Isis (no, not the terrorists), Naomi Campbell and Megan Thee Stallion are among some of the many Black women I look up to.
-But what do these four women in particular have in common?
+There are a handful of Black female characters and celebrities that I’ve looked up to in adolescence and continue to do so, like Toni Childs, Isis from Bring It On, and Naomi Campbell are among some of the many Black women I look up to.
+But what do these women in particular have in common?
 They're bad bitches who've never had a doubt in their mind that they are indeed a bad bitch.
 To be a Black woman who's so sure of themselves and confident in their abilities is so nice to see.
 It's needed.
 There's no fear present when it comes to flaunting how excellent they are in every facet of life.
 They're essentially what I aspire to be in a world that tries to silence and bury Black women.

 There's a boldness and an air of assurance these women have that can only be cultivated once you fully know your worth, your strengths, and your purpose.
 And it may or may not take a long time to come to that point.
 Take me for example.
 I'm finally starting to grow into myself as I work towards shedding this painfully shy and anxious shell that I've been residing in for so long that has caused me to shrink my very being routinely.
 I've always thought I was being too loud, too scary, too outspoken, too intimidating, too confident, just too much.
 It's so regressive and hurtful to my being as a Black woman, for me to only express and present myself in a way that's based on how others would possibly feel about me when I'm already practically invisible in this world.
 The habit of reshaping and filtering myself out of fear of how I would be perceived has caused me to hold back my thoughts, restrict my self-expression, and doubt myself repeatedly.